 - a.
-The loan must be fully disbursed within 48 months of approval or any remaining undisbursed balance will be cancelled by SBA.
-SBA considers a revolving line of credit as fully disbursed at the time of first disbursement. - b.
+The disbursement period must be stated in the E-Tran Terms & Conditions.
+The loan must be fully disbursed within 48 months of approval, or any remaining undisbursed balance will be canceled by SBA.
+SBA considers a line of credit as fully disbursed at the time of first disbursement.
+Requests for exceptions to the 48-month disbursement policy: Any requests for an exception to this policy must be submitted in accordance with the "Exceptions to Policy" discussion on page 9 of this SOP and must contain the SBA loan number, a detailed explanation of how cost increases are being financed or, if applicable, explain why there are no cost increases and include any other relevant information.
+Additionally, the Lender must state how many months the Lender requests to be added to the disbursement period. - b.
 Lenders may use an escrow account for not more than 5 business days to facilitate a loan closing.
 A Lender must not report the loan on SBA Form 1502 as "disbursed" or charge the Borrower the guaranty fee until all funds are disbursed from the escrow account.
 The Lender may only charge the Borrower interest on funds that have been disbursed out of escrow to the Borrower. - c.
-A loan is considered to be fully disbursed and then may be sold on the Secondary Market when the Borrower has access to all of the loan proceeds and is able to use them in accordance with the authorization.
+A loan is considered to be fully disbursed and then may be sold on the Secondary Market when the Borrower has access to all of the loan proceeds and is able to use them in accordance with the E-Tran Terms and Conditions.